sleepred/egovframe-runtime/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 <!-- LICENSE -->
 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details The eGovFrame Framework is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contact

 Contributors names and contact info

 ex.
 Your Name - [@your_twitter](https://twitter.com/your_username) - email@example.com
 ex.
 Project Link: [https://github.com/your_username/repo_name](https://github.com/your_username/repo_name)

 <!-- MARKDOWN LINKS & IMAGES -->